As part of the Common Course of study, Lafayette students take 4 courses designated as “W” or “writing intensive.”

 Some W courses currently offered introduce students to the conventions of college writing (first year seminars, ENG 100); others take issues in writing as their primary subject of inquiry (e.g., English 202 Writing Seminars, ENG 250); and others teach discipline-specific writing conventions, using writing as a tool for learning a disciplinary subject.

 The following guidelines were designed by CWP to help students choose appropriate W courses (appropriate, that is, to individual needs and interests).
-In choosing a W and planning your schedule, you should consider with advisers about the aggregate of bulleted items listed under each course.
+In choosing a W and planning your schedule, students should consider with advisers about the aggregate of bulleted items listed under each course.
 In other words, these are indeed a set of guidelines and not a checklist.